 The precise location for the needle placement is determined with imaging guidance.
 You may experience brief, temporary sensations of pain or an electric shock sensation down the leg.
 Iodinated contrast is injected to confirm the location of the needle tip.

 Routine radiographs, CT, a myelogram, or MRI are often necessary.

-Conservative treatment (e.g. physical therapy, exercise regimens and nonsteroidal anti-inflammatory medications) is often used first.
+Conservative treatment (such as a combination of physical therapy, exercise regimens and NSAIDs) is often used first.
 Surgery is a possible alternative, however, these procedures may be an adequate treatment, providing temporary relief.
 These procedures can help determine if surgery would be of benefit by more precisely localizing the source of your symptoms.

 Some patients get immediate relief of symptoms related to the injection of the local anesthetic in the facet joint or around the nerve root.
 Others have relief beginning hours or days after the procedure related to the long acting local anesthetic or the steroid compound.
 Relief may last from hours to months and in some cases indefinitely.
 Some patients experience no relief either because of a lack of response to the medication or because their symptoms are coming from a different source.